devlowri/napptilus/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
+It also creates a folder with the coverage of the tested modules.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run lint`

-Runs ESLint and Stylelint validations.\
+Runs ESLint and Stylelint validations.

 ### `npm run lint:fix`

-Runs and <ins>fixes</ins> ESLint and Stylelint validations.\
+Runs and <ins>fixes</ins> ESLint and Stylelint validations.

 ### `npm run build`